 - Unsecured loan amounts as high as $50,000

 - Online application only available to Fifth Third customers

-- Available in only 11 states
+- Not available in most states

 What you need to know about a Fifth Third personal loan

 Fifth Third is a financial services company headquartered in Cincinnati.
 The lender has more than 1,100 full-service banking centers and tens of thousands of ATMs.
 Fifth Third offers unsecured personal loans and secured personal loans, as well as unsecured and secured lines of credit.

 Wide range of loan amounts and loan term options

 Fifth Third’s unsecured personal loan is available in amounts of $2,000 to $50,000.
 Unlike other types of loans, this loan can be used for any purpose, making it a potentially good option if you need to fund a major purchase or want to consolidate your debt.

 The bank’s secured loans, which must be secured by funds in your Fifth Third savings, CD or investment account, are available in amounts equal to 50% to 100% of your collateral, from $2,000 to $500,000.